It’s not just residents that can be impacted by fire - bushfires can affect tourism businesses as well.

 Create a plan for your tourism business

-Tourism Victoria and CFA have developed the Tourism Business Fire Ready Kit to guide you through the decision making process to develop a tailored plan and assist you to prepare for fire.
+Department of Jobs, Precincts and Regions and CFA have developed the Tourism Business Fire Ready Kit to guide you through the decision making process to develop a tailored plan and assist you to prepare for fire.

 The kit provides a template that can be used as the basis for your plan, and will help you understand your risks, prepare your business and employees, plan how to inform customers and identify your triggers to act.